-Hreflang Implementation: The 8 Biggest Misconceptions
+Hreflang Implementation: The 10 Biggest SEO Misconceptions

 Clarification

-No this does not work.
+No, this does not work.

-Google is clear on this: you must create a separate URL element for each URL.
+Google’s documentation is very clear that you must create a separate hreflang element for each URL.
+If hreflang is not deployed properly, it will just be ignored.

-Misconception 6: You Should Set Your Rel=Canonical to the Global Site
+Misconception 7: You Should Set Your Rel=Canonical To The Global Site

 This is a huge misunderstanding and doing so will remove your local language pages almost as fast as blocking them with a robots.txt entry.